crossplane/oam-kubernetes-runtime/design/one-pager-component-mutable-and-versioning.md

 1. Because the component has a revisionEnabled trait binding with it, so we will aways create new workload instead of update.
 2. Create a workload according to the new component revision.
 3. Update all traits pointing their target workloadRef to the new workload.
-4. Rollout trait will do rolling update from `frontend-c8bb659c5`(revision: 1) to the new one, and finally delete the source workload.
+4. Rollout trait will do rolling update from `frontend-v1`(revision: 1) to the new one, and finally delete the source workload.

 ### Using revisionName field can specify a fixed component version

+This mechanism usually used in production.

 When a `ControllerRevision` is specified in ApplicationConfiguration like below: